DsixTools/DsixTools/README.md

 ## Project status

-The project currently presents three modules:

-- **SMEFTrunner:** one-loop RGE in the SMEFT
-- **EWmatcher:** Tree-level matching of the SMEFT to the WET
-- **WETrunner:** WET QCD and QED running down to the b-quark mass scale
+The current version of DsixTools fully integrates the Standard Model Effective Field Theory (SMEFT) and the Low-Energy Effective Field Theory (LEFT), treating both theories on an equal footing.
+It implements the one-loop SMEFT RGEs, the complete one-loop matching between the SMEFT and the LEFT, and the one-loop LEFT RGEs, all up to operators of canonical dimension six.
+It also implements higher-order effects and includes a long list of routines for the handling of these two theories.

-More modules are expected to be added soon.
+More features are expected to be added soon.
 Stay tunned!

 ## Project web site